kordless/gnosis-mystic/README.md

 Gnosis Mystic is a comprehensive Python function debugging and introspection system that combines function hijacking, logging, and real-time monitoring with MCP (Model Context Protocol) integration.
 It enables AI assistants like Claude to directly debug, monitor, and control Python functions in real-time.

+## Insperation and Work
+Mystic was inspired by [Giantswarm's](https://giantswarm.io) [mcp-debug](https://github.com/giantswarm/mcp-debug).

+Code by fairly stock Claude Code.
+Prompts, code sketches, and planning by Claude Desktop using Gnosis Evolve tools.

 ## ✨ Key Features

 - 🎭 **Advanced Function Hijacking**: Cache, mock, block, redirect, or analyze any function